It’s the humidity — AND it’s the heat.

 5. Schedule Around the Sun

 There are so many things to do to beat the heat, but one of the best ways I found is to schedule around the heat.
 It’s also fantastic for beating the crowds.

-Make your beach trip in the morning.
+Select a beach on our beach finder and plan your beach trip in the morning.
 I find the beach so much more relaxing before the crowds arrive, and you can feel the sun warming your skin as it builds up the energy.

 You can comb the beach, paddle, swim — heck, rent a jet ski.
 Pack up your gear as others are filing toward the beach.
 Then grab an early lunch before the hungry masses arrive — people-watching is still a thing!

 Now, you have earned your AC.
 And that’s what I call beating the heat!